tosin2013/middleware_ocpv/README.md

 ansible-playbook playbooks/provision.yml
 ```

-## Executing the Demo
+## Executing the lab

 Once the configuration of Ansible Controller has completed successfully, login to Ansible Controller and navigate to the **Templates** tab underneath _Resources_.

 Deploy OpenShift Virtualization by selecting the rocketship next to the _Deploy OCPv_ Job Template to install and configure OpenShift Virtualization.

-Once OpenShift Virtualization has been installed, execute the demo.
-The demo provisioning process will perform the following actions:
+Once OpenShift Virtualization has been installed, execute the lab.
+The lab provisioning process will perform the following actions:

 1. Create a new OpenShift namespace called `ansible-middleware-ocpv`.
-2. Create a RHEL 9 based Virtual MAchine
+2. Create a RHEL 9 based Virtual Machine
-3. Perfom Dynamic discovery of VirtualMachine instance to populate a inventory group called `eap` within the `ocpv` inventory.
+3. Perform Dynamic discovery of VirtualMachine instance to populate an inventory group called `eap` within the `ocpv` inventory.
 4. Configure the Virtual Machine with the following:
     1. JBoss Enterprise Application Platform 7.4.0 (and associated dependencies [OpenJDK])
     2. Systemd service for JBoss EAP